 - Mizuno Morelia 35th Anniversary Celebration

-How much does a Mizuno Morelia 2 Mij weigh?
+How much does a Mizuno Morelia 2 MIJ weigh?

 Five Things You’ll Want to Know About The Morelia 2: